rahulbshrestha/causal-reasoning/README.md

-# Are LLMs faking causal reasoning?
-A systematic evaluation of causal reasoning in large language models and how to fix it
+# From Causal Parrots to Causal Prophets?
+Towards Sound Causal Reasoning with Large Language Models

-This repository contains the code, data, and experiments related to the paper titled *Are LLMs faking causal reasoning?
-A systematic evaluation of causal reasoning in large language models and how to fix it*.
+This repository contains the code, data, and experiments related to the paper titled *From Causal Parrots to Causal Prophets?
+Towards Sound Causal Reasoning with Large Language Models*.

 ## Overview